Top 10 Tips to Avoid a Divorce Disaster

 A reputable attorney can advise you on whether the decisions you have

-investigative work, can increase your expenses.
+work, can increase your expenses.

 4) Know Your Debts & Assets.
 Be Able to Provide Proof.